ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 ```

 Now `IterableLike[T]` can be used to describe any iterable of `T` without forcing a specific inheritance.
-If you have a function that processes an iterable of `T`, you could annotate a parameter as `IterableLike[T]`.
+For a function that processes an iterable of `T`, you can annotate a parameter as `IterableLike[T]`.
 Any class that has an `__iter__` method returning an iterator of `T` will match.
 For example, built-in lists, sets, etc., already implement `__iter__`, so they satisfy `IterableLike`.